 Listen up ladies!
 We’re about to get real intimate here.
-I’m pretty much an open book about my 6 year struggle with an eating disorder and today we’re going to talk about all things period- or, should I say, lack thereof.
+I’m pretty much an open book about my 6 year struggle with disordered eating and today we’re going to talk about all things period- or, should I say, lack thereof.
 So, grab a cup of coffee (or evening tea!) and let’s dive right in and talk about why I lost my period and how I got it back!

 It was during college, as I started losing weight, that my period became less regular, maybe skipping a month here and there.
 But, hey, I didn’t mind!
 I didn’t have to carry tampons or worry about the dreaded leak.
 I didn’t think it was a bad thing.

 Then, it stopped coming all together.
 At this point I had already known I had a problem that was getting out of hand.
 But, again, I didn’t mind not having my period.
 It seemed easier.
 I didn’t think it was a big deal.